-Robot welding focuses on using sophisticated mechanized tools that are programmed to execute a welding process.
+Robot welding focuses on using sophisticated mechanized tools and technology that are programmed to execute a welding process.
 The robots take care of the weld and handling part through an automated process.
 Some are under the impression that processes such as gas metal arc welding is robot welding.
 These processes are not equivalent to robot welding because they require the assistance of a human operator.
 The human operator prepares the materials for gas metal arc welding and other similar welding processes.
 Robot welding is used for resistance spot welding projects and arc welding projects.

 The Introduction of Robots